 When SMBASE is used to relocate SMRAM to an address above 1 Mbyte, 32-bit address-size-override prefixes must be used to access this memory.
 This is because addressing in SMM behaves as it does in real mode, with a 16-bit default operand size and address size.
 The values in the 16-bit segment-selector registers are left-shifted four bits to form a 20-bit segment-base address.
-Without using address-size overrides, the maximum address that can be computed is 10FFEh.
+Without using address-size overrides, the maximum computable address is 10FFEFh.